USS Green Bay conducts replenishment-at-sea with USNS Tippecanoe

-170207-N-JH293-047 SOUTH CHINA SEA (Feb.
-7, 2017) Quartermaster Seaman Josephine Sablan hauls down signal flags aboard the amphibious transport dock ship USS Green Bay (LPD 20) during a replenishment-at-sea with the Military Sealift Command fleet replenishment oiler USNS Tippecanoe (T-AO 199).
+170207-N-GR361-059 SOUTH CHINA SEA (Feb.
+7, 2017) Gunner's Mate Seaman Adrian Williams, from Las Vegas, fires a shot line from the amphibious transport dock ship USS Green Bay (LPD 20) to the Military Sealift Command fleet replenishment oiler USNS Tippecanoe (T-AO 199) during a replenishment-at-sea.
 Green Bay, with embarked 31st Marine Expeditionary Unit (MEU), is on a routine patrol, operating in the Indo-Asia-Pacific region to enhance partnerships and be a ready-response force for any type of contingency.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Chris Williamson/Released)
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Kaleb R. Staples/Released)

 |Date Taken: